-All products were sampled from April 2014 to March 2015.
+All products were sampled from May 2015 and March 2016.
 Samples were collected from local and regional grocery stores located in 6 major cities across Canada.
-These cities encompassed 4 geographical areas: Atlantic (Halifax), Quebec (Montreal), Ontario (Toronto, Ottawa) and the West (Vancouver, Calgary).
+These cities encompassed 4 geographical areas: Atlantic (Halifax), Quebec (Montreal), Ontario (Toronto, Ottawa) and the

+West (Vancouver, Calgary).
 The number of samples collected from these cities was in proportion to the relative population of the respective areas.